Default

 The Personal Status Law in Saudi Arabia makes fathers the default guardians.
 This gives them a bigger say over their children than mothers.

 There's a lot of talk about this difference in guardianship.
 Some people want change.
 They argue it's not fair to women and limits what they can do for their children.
 They want moms and dads to be equal.
+In the context of family events, outdoor wedding planning can also reflect these disparities in decision-making power.

 In recent times, there have been some changes.
 Women now have more freedom in things like travel.
 Yet, the system still places men first in making decisions for children.
 This limits what moms can do.